cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-07-01-vimwiki-hugo.md

 I have been using Vimwiki very often, it allows me to take notes very easily and also find information about things that happen in the past.
-When people ask things about last month meeting I can find what I have wrote easily by searching by dates, tags or just words.
+When people ask things about last month meeting I can find what I have written easily by searching by dates, tags or just words.

-Publishing my notes to github allows me to have a have a place where I can keep track of my vimwiki configuration and also publish simple notes that are not ment to be a blog post, like my install for arch linux or my text editor configuration.
+Publishing my notes to github allows me to have a have a place where I can keep track of my vimwiki configuration and also publish simple notes that are not meant to be a blog post, like my install for arch linux or my text editor configuration.